Michael Gainey Speaks

 • Booking

-"Hearing him speak instantly got my attention, and I could tell he has that IT factor"
+"Hearing Michael speak instantly got my attention, and I could tell he has that IT factor"

-"Hearing him speak instantly got my attention, and I could tell he has that IT factor"
+"Hearing Michael speak instantly got my attention, and I could tell he has that IT factor"

-"Hearing him speak instantly got my attention, and I could tell he has that IT factor"
+"Hearing Michael speak instantly got my attention, and I could tell he has that IT factor"

-"Hearing him speak instantly got my attention, and I could tell he has that IT factor"
+"Hearing Michael speak instantly got my attention, and I could tell he has that IT factor"

-"Hearing him speak instantly got my attention, and I could tell he has that IT factor"
+"Hearing Michael speak instantly got my attention, and I could tell he has that IT factor"

-"Hearing him speak instantly got my attention, and I could tell he has that IT factor"
+"Hearing Michael speak instantly got my attention, and I could tell he has that IT factor"

 Who am I?

 From the very beginning, life hit hard.
-I entered this world extremely sick, undergoing multiple spinal taps, and I couldn’t go home with my mom.
+I entered this world extremely sick, undergoing multiple spinal taps, and I couldn’t go home with my mother who got pregnant at 17 years old.
 I can only imagine the stress she felt in those early moments.
 What she didn’t know was that her baby boy was going to face a lot more challenges in the years to come.

-I watched my father struggle with addiction and go in and out of jail.
+I watched my father struggle with drug addiction and get multiple prison sentences.
 I saw my mother raise me the best she could, all on her own.
 I faced expulsion from two schools and even a daycare.
 Later, I developed a brain tumor, a cyst, and hydrocephalus.
-I battled anxiety and depression, carrying pain I couldn’t articulate.
+I battled OCD, panic disorder, anxiety and depression, carrying pain I couldn’t articulate.

 The truth is, no one ever taught me how to understand myself.
 I didn’t know what self-awareness was or how to cultivate self-awareness skills.
 I didn’t know how to manage my emotions, stay calm under pressure, or make choices aligned with my purpose.
 I struggled to build healthy relationships or understand what others were feeling.